Academic Standards and Administrative Requirements

 Students may enroll in courses at either location via regular registration procedures.

 Shady Grove students requesting enrollment in courses at the Main Campus during the fall or spring semesters should complete a Cross-Campus Enrollment Request Form.

 Main Campus students requesting enrollment in courses at the Shady Grove Campus during the fall or spring semesters should complete a Cross-Campus Enrollment Request Form.
 Decisions regarding cross-campus enrollment at the Shady Grove campus are generally made 7-10 days prior to the start of the semester.

 Note: Students should consult an academic advisor when considering cross-campus enrollment.
 Students are responsible for tuition and fees on both campuses.
 Per credit tuition costs are equal at both campuses and combined will not exceed full-time tuition.
 However, fee schedules differ and students are responsible for applicable fees at both campuses.
 This may result in varying total costs dependent on credits of course enrollment at each campus.
 During the summer and winter sessions, tuition and fee schedules are the same at both campuses.

 UMBC considers students enrolled for 12 credits or more in a fall or spring semester or summer term to be full-time students.
 Full-time status may be defined differently by outside agencies and by some financial aid programs.

-To register for more than 19.5 credits in a fall or spring semester, more than 4.5 credits in a winter session or more than 8 credits in one of the two summer sessions, students must have prior written approval from their advisor and the Office for Academic and Pre-Professional Advising.
+To register for more than 19.5 credits in a fall or spring semester, more than 4.5 credits in a winter session or more than 8 credits in one of the two summer sessions, students must complete an excess credit form and obtain written approval from their advisor and the Office for Academic and Pre-Professional Advising.